No booking fees on the app

 Are there discounts for students or seniors on UK train tickets?

-Yes, in the UK, students and seniors have access to various discount options.
-The 16-25 Railcard allows students to save up to 1/3 on most train tickets.
-Similarly, those aged 60 and above can use the Senior Railcard to enjoy comparable savings.
-Both types of Railcards are available for purchase online or at train stations and are valid for one year, making them a valuable option for frequent travellers.
+Yes, in the UK, students and seniors can benefit from various discount options.
+The 16-25 Railcard offers students up to 1/3 off most train tickets.
+Similarly, those aged 60 and above can use the Senior Railcard to enjoy similar savings.
+Both Railcards can be purchased online or at train stations and are valid for one year, providing great value for frequent travellers

 Can UK train tickets be refunded or changed?